Moringa (Drumstick) Farming — Superfood Crop Guide

 Panchagavya foliar spray at 3% every 30 days from second year onwards noticeably improves leaf density and pod length.

-Multiple Income Streams from One Moringa Orchard
+What Are the Multiple Income Streams from One Moringa Orchard?

 Pods (drumstick): Primary income; harvest every 4–6 weeks when pods reach 30–45 cm length; soft, flexible pods are premium grade; firm, fibrous pods (over-mature) sell at lower price; local vegetable market ₹15–25/kg; organic retail ₹30–50/kg